Quantum Droplets of Light in Semiconductor Microcavities

 On the other hand, the underlying interspecies interactions are attractive, i.e., $v_{\uparrow \downarrow} = v_{\downarrow \uparrow} <0$, and they lead to a $\uparrow \downarrow$ biexciton bound state which requires the infinite Born series in Eq.~\eqref{eq:Born0}.
 Importantly, in the regime $\Omega_{\rm R} \ll \varepsilon_{\rm X}$ the effective interaction $g_{\uparrow \downarrow}$ takes a universal low-energy form in the vicinity of the biexciton bound state with binding energy $\varepsilon_{\rm B}$~\cite{Bleu2020}:

+In contrast to 2D ultracold gases, $g_{\uparrow\downarrow}$ depends on the light-matter coupling instead of the system density.

 As shown in Fig.~\ref{fig:Fig1}, the interspecies interaction can be tuned from attractive ($g_{\uparrow \downarrow}<0$) to repulsive ($g_{\uparrow \downarrow}>0$) by varying the photon detuning $\delta_0$ across the biexciton Feshbach resonance $\epsilon_{\rm LP}=-\varepsilon_{\rm B}/2$~\footnote{Note that the biexciton resonance essentially coincides with the bipolariton resonance due to the smallness of the cavity photon mass~\cite{Borri_SST2003}.}.
 For concreteness, we use typical experimental parameters for TMD monolayers.
 While a collapse instability of the polariton condensate is predicted at the MF level~\cite{Vladimirova2010} when $\delta g \equiv g + g_{\uparrow \downarrow} < 0$ [yellow region in Figs.~\ref{fig:Fig1}(b-c)], we show here that beyond-MF quantum fluctuations can stabilize the system into a self-bound droplet phase.
 Note that since the Born approximation represents an upper bound on $g$~\cite{Li2021}, in reality we expect the yellow region to extend to larger negative detunings.
+The precise value of the lower critical detuning can also depend on the finite range of the interactions.

 \paragraph{Bogoliubov theory with bosonic pairing.---} We now turn to the many-body system and consider the thermodynamic potential $\Omega = \langle \hat{H} \rangle_0$, where $\langle \dots \rangle_0$ denotes an expectation value over the Bose-Einstein condensate (BEC) of LPs.
 To capture the biexciton Feshbach resonance, we introduce the pairing field $\Phi = - v_{\uparrow \downarrow} \sum_{\p} \langle \hat{x}_{\p \uparrow} \hat{x}_{-\p \downarrow} \rangle$ and we perform a MF decoupling of the singlet sector of the interaction term.
 Thus, Eq.~\eqref{eq:V} becomes